 A second Reexamination Report was completed in 1990, which recommended a new Master Plan.
-A new Master Plan was adopted on August 2, 1990.
-The new plan was revised on October 4, 1990 and again on January 3, 1991 to reflect additional data and policy changes.
+The new Master Plan was adopted on August 2, 1990.
+That plan was revised on October 4, 1990 and again on January 3, 1991 to reflect additional data and policy changes.
 In 1996 the Borough's third Reexamination Report was prepared and adopted.